GregTrevellick/VsixRatingChaser/README.md

 That's it.

-The package takes care of persisting the date that the next pop-up is due, and monitors how many pop-ups the user has already been presented with, so that they don't get prompted to review indefinitely.
+The package takes care of persisting the date that the next pop-up is due, and monitors how many pop-ups the user has already been presented with, so that they don't get prompted to rate / review indefinitely.

 The response from the call can be interrogated, but essentially explains:
  - If the pop-up was not displayed or not